-When a mind becomes dulled and blunted, it begins to compute its solutions poorly.
-It begins to get confused about its goals.
+When a mind becomes dulled and blunted, it begins to work out its solutions poorly.
+It begins to get confused about its aims.
 It is not sure what it really means to do.
 And it will involve and inhibit the Survival of other organisms.
 It may begin, for instance, to compute that it must Survive as self and that only self is important and so neglect the Survival of others.
 This is non-survival activity.
 It is highly aberrated.

-A mind which begins to "survive" only for self and begins to diminish and control with force other organisms around is already better than half way toward its own death.
-It is a mind which is less than half alive.
+A mind which begins to "survive" only for self and begins to diminish and control with force other organisms around it is already better than half-way towards its own death.
+It is a mind which is less than half-alive.
 It has less than half its actual potential.
 Its perception of the physical universe is poor.
-It does not realize that it is dependent for Survival upon cooperation with others.
+It does not realize that it is dependent for Survival upon co-operation with others.
 It has lost its Survival mission.
-This mind is already outward bound toward death, has passed its peak and will actually take personal actions which lead to its own death.
+This mind is already outward-bound towards death, has passed its peak and will actually take personal actions which lead to its own death.